Short, new proofs of Dowker duality: Short, new proofs of Dowker duality

 \end{lemma}

-\begin{proof} There are three types of chains in $P \star_{R^*} Q^{\op}$: chains in $P$, chains in $Q$, and chains of the form $p_0 < \cdots < p_n < q_m < \cdots < q_0$.
-There are also three types of simplices in $\Delta P \star_{\tilde{R}} \Delta Q$: the simplices in $\Delta P$, simplices in $\Delta Q$, and simplices of the form $\sigma_P \cup \sigma_Q$ for $\sigma_P \in \Delta P$ and $\sigma_Q \in \Delta Q$.
-By construction, there is a bijection between the chains of $P \star_{R^*} Q^{\op}$ and the simplices of $\Delta P \star_{\tilde{R}} \Delta Q$ respecting the three types.
-In particular, a chain $p_0 < \cdots < p_n < q_m < \cdots < q_0$ in $P \star_{R^*} Q^{\op}$ corresponds to the simplex $(p_0 < \cdots < p_n) \cup (q_m < \cdots < q_0)$ in $\Delta P \star_{\tilde{R}} \Delta Q$ and vice versa. \end{proof}
+\begin{proof} There are three types of chains in $P \star_{\tilde{R}} Q^{\op}$: chains in $P$, chains in $Q$, and chains of the form $p_0 < \cdots < p_n < q_m < \cdots < q_0$.
+There are also three types of simplices in $\Delta P \star_{R^*} \Delta Q$: the simplices in $\Delta P$, simplices in $\Delta Q$, and simplices of the form $\sigma_P \cup \sigma_Q$ for $\sigma_P \in \Delta P$ and $\sigma_Q \in \Delta Q$.
+By construction, there is a bijection between the chains of $P \star_{\tilde{R}} Q^{\op}$ and the simplices of $\Delta P \star_{R^*} \Delta Q$ respecting the three types.
+In particular, a chain $p_0 < \cdots < p_n < q_m < \cdots < q_0$ in $P \star_{\tilde{R}} Q^{\op}$ corresponds to the simplex $(p_0 < \cdots < p_n) \cup (q_0 < \cdots < q_m)$ in $\Delta P \star_{R^*} \Delta Q$ and vice versa. \end{proof}

-\begin{example} \normalfont Recall the relation from Example \ref{example:running}.
-Figure ~\ref{fig:join_example2}A shows the face posets of the Dowker complexes, and Figure~\ref{fig:join_example2}B shows the relational join poset $P_A \star_{R^*} P_X^{\op}$.
-Figure~\ref{fig:join_example2}C shows the order complex of the relational join poset, highlighting a specific chain that consist of elements in $P_A$ and $P_X^{\op}$.
+\begin{example} \normalfont Recall Example \ref{DowkerJoinExample2}.
+Figure ~\ref{fig:join_example2}A shows the face posets of the Dowker complexes, and Figure~\ref{fig:join_example2}B shows the relational join poset $P_A \star_{\tilde{R}} P_X^{\op}$, highlighting a specific chain that consists of elements in $P_A$ and $P_X^{\op}$.
+Figure~\ref{fig:join_example2}C shows the order complex of the relational join poset.

 \end{example}